-Under NEPA, indirect and growth-inducing effects of a Proposed Project must be analyzed (40 CFR § 1508.8[b]).
-The CEQ Regulations define indirect effects as effects that are caused by the action and are later in time or further removed in distance but are still reasonably foreseeable.
+Under NEPA, the environmental effects of a Proposed Project must be analyzed.
+The definition of effects includes indirect and growth-inducing effects (40 CFR § 1508.1(i)).
+The CEQ Regulations define indirect effects as effects that are caused by the action and are later in time or further removed in distance but are still reasonably foreseeable (40 CFR § 1508.1(i)(2)).
+Growth-inducing effects are a type of indirect effects that are discussed further in Section 3.15.3.